HIST3302 Imagining the Nation in European Cultural History

 - Contact hours

 - This unit is taught in a blended mode over 11 weeks.
-Each week students work through an online presentation (approximately 1 hour) and then attend a 90-minute seminar.
+Each week students work through an online presentation (approximately 1 hour) and then attend a 90-minute tutorial.

 William Shakespeare, Henry V (Collins Classics)